 Use this Quick WordPress Installation Guide if you have already done the following:

-- Chosen WordPress as your website platform (if not, learn more about the benefits of using WordPress),
+- Decided to use WordPress as your website platform (if not, learn more about the benefits of using WordPress),

 - Planned out your website and content marketing strategy (if not, see our website planning section),